Infradevandops/NAMASKAH.APP/frontend/VISUAL_TESTING_README.md

 # Visual Testing Guide

-This guide explains how to use the automated visual regression testing setup for the CumApp frontend.
+This guide explains how to use the automated visual regression testing setup for the namaskah frontend.

 ## Overview